Surety Bond Claims

 Construction Surety Bond Claims

-Construction surety bond claims are one of the most popular types of claims, since it’s very easy for a disagreement to rise between obligee and principal, which in this case is the contractor providing services.
-Also known as contract bonds, construction bonds are generally purchased when the contractor is required to to work on a specific construction project, and the bond serves as a guarantee that the work will be done as specified, and within all regulations required by state agencies.
+Construction surety bond claims are one of the most popular types of claims since it’s very easy for a disagreement to rise between obligee and principal, which in this case is the contractor providing services.
+Also known as contract bonds, construction bonds are generally purchased when the contractor is required to work on a specific construction project, and the bond serves as a guarantee that the work will be done as specified and within all regulations required by state agencies.
 If any of the terms of the construction bonds are not fulfilled by the contractor, the project owner can file a claim against the bond to be reimbursed.

-There are several other types of bonds associated with the construction industry, for instance a performance bond, and a payment bond, which guarantees that all subcontractors on a construction project will be paid in a timely fashion.
-As mentioned previously, construction bonds are one of the most popular types of bonds where claims are filed against a contractor, but they are by no means the only kind of bonds which have claims filed against them.
+There are several other types of bonds associated with the construction industry, for instance, a performance bond, and a payment bond, which guarantees that all subcontractors on a construction project will be paid in a timely fashion.
+As mentioned previously, construction bonds are one of the most popular types of bonds where claims are filed against a contractor, but they are by no means the only kind of bonds that have claims filed against them.
 License and permit bond claims are also very common, and they are filed for much the same reason, i.e. the business person who is bonded, has failed to live up to the terms of the bond and to provide adequate services to the obligee.